 - Try to separate what you do from who you are.
 When we equate our performance on a single metric with our overall worth, we’re going to become vulnerable to black and white thinking.

 - Try listing options.
 If black and white thinking has you locked into only two outcomes or possibilities, as an exercise, write down as many other options as you can imagine.
 If you’re having trouble getting started, try coming up with three alternatives at first.

 - Practice reality reminders.
-When you feel paralyzed by black and white thinking, say or write small factual statements like There are several ways I can solve this problem, or I’ll make a better decision if I take time to get more information, and Both of us may be partially right.
+When you feel paralyzed by black and white thinking, say or write small factual statements, like There are several ways I can solve this problem, I’ll make a better decision if I take time to get more information, and Both of us may be partially right.

 - Find out what other people think.
 Black and white thinking can keep you from seeing things from someone else’s perspective.
 When you’re in conflict with someone, calmly ask clarifying questions so you can come to a clear understanding of their viewpoint.

 Black and white thinking is a tendency to think in extremes.
 While it’s normal from time to time, developing a pattern of dichotomous thinking can interfere with your health, relationships, and career.